adiiaryasutaa/Spam-App/README.md

 # Spam
-An app for spamming your fucking friends
+An app for spamming your friends